vrnavi/refrigerator/README.md

-# Dishwasher
+# Refrigerator

-A fork of [robocop-ng](https://github.com/reswitched/robocop-ng) with heavy tweaks, ran on a Dishwasher.
-It's primarily used on the OneShot Discord.
+This is [Dishwasher](https://github.com/vrnavi/dishwasher), but coded for Revolt instead.
+May lack feature parity with Dishwasher.

 ---